Tabasom Heidari

 Undula — A set of lamps

 Undula is a family of aquarium lamps, ceiling, wall, and table, conceived around a single question: what does light mean inside a living ecosystem?
 The project translates the organic geometry of water ripples into a cohesive lighting system designed not only for aesthetics, but for biology.
 Each lamp in the family shares the same visual language while adapting structurally to its context, creating an environment that feels alive at every hour.
-"Some of pics are AI-enhanced."

 see more